Conor McGregor Says He Wouldn’t Waste A Drink On Floyd Or Khabib

 — Proper No. Twelve (@ProperWhiskey) November 13, 2018

 McGregor would add that he’s also grown an affinity for treating fans to an occasional round at the bar.
-The 30-year-old brawler most certainly has the time on his hands to do so now that he’s been put out of commission pending the outcome of an investigation into the post-UFC 229 brawl that saw him scrapping with one of Khabib’s trainer in the moments that followed the contentious match-up.
+The 30-year-old brawler most certainly has the time on his hands to do so now that he’s been put out of commission pending the outcome of an investigation into the post-UFC 229 brawl that saw him scrapping with one of Khabib’s trainers in the moments that followed the contentious match-up.
 McGregor will learn how much longer he will be suspended for when he comes before the Nevada State Athletic Commission during a hearing scheduled for December 10.
-Until then, it’s likely bottoms-up, as he continues his push to promote the buzzing product.
+Until then, it’s likely bottoms-up as he continues his push to promote the buzzing product.

-As the Irish Mirror points out, the venture has been going pretty smoothly – with McGregor claiming to have sold six months worth of orders in the ten day period that followed its launch.
+As the Irish Mirror points out, the venture has been going pretty smoothly – with McGregor claiming to have sold six months worth of orders in the 10-day period that followed its launch.

 “I’m extremely humbled and thrilled that consumers are as excited about Proper Twelve as I am.
 Hundreds of thousands of people from all over the world have been reaching out asking where they can purchase a bottle,” he said.

 For McGregor, that’s hundreds of thousands of ways that he’s made his late grandfather proud, and hundreds of thousands of reasons why he hasn’t exactly come out a loser from his losing bouts to Mayweather and Nurmagomedov.
 Surely there are more than a few buddies in the McGregor camp who’ve found themselves toasting to that.